 Monica and a Million Carpets

 “So many people are struggling to create happiness while their brain is inundated by noise.
-If your brain is receiving too much information, it automatically thinks you’re under threat…Because the brain is limited, whatever you attend to first becomes your reality.”
-Shawn Achor
+If your brain is receiving too much information, it automatically thinks you’re under threat…” Shawn Achor

-A skilled interior designer, when Monica heard my story, her heart opened in care and compassion.
-We sat down together with warm cups of tea.
-She asked artful questions about my intentions and needs.
-She wondered about my resources.
-She showed me pictures so she could get an idea of the colors and designs that made my heart happy.
-Her presence and curiosity helped to calm me.
+Monica, a skilled interior designer, listened patiently to my agitation as she sat me down for a cup of tea.
+She quietly asked about my intentions and needs and wondered about my resources.
+She showed me pictures so she could get an understanding of the colors and designs that made my heart happy.
+Her kind presence helped to calm me; her curiosity was infectious.
 I relaxed and began, again, to breathe more deeply.
 I once again imagined a new carpet.

 Monica showed me the way on that summer day.
-She helped me to focus my attention so that I could reduce an overwhelming amount of data into an inquiry that was manageable.
-With that renewed calm, I was able to connect again with my own clarity and delight; I chose wisely and accomplished my goal.
+She didn’t allow my own agitation to infect her.
+Indeed, with her calm presence, she “loaned” me her more settled nervous system.
+I then was able to reduce an overwhelming amount of data into an inquiry that was manageable and balanced.
+I was able to connect again with my own intentions, clarity and delight; I chose wisely and accomplished my goal.

-These days, bombarded with the distractions of the near-infinite warehouses full of “breaking news,” I see that I need to take myself by the hand in similar ways.
-I can, of course, be distracted by juicy “breaking news” and by my own immediate perceptions and agitated mind states.
+These days, bombarded with the distractions of the near-infinite warehouses full of juicy-sounding “breaking news,” I see the many ways that so much information simply breeds agitation.
 As with my carpet-wandering mind, this quality of attention brings with it a certain initial level of sensory arousal and, even, a “pleasure” of sorts.
-But if my goal and intention is a deeper happiness, I see that there is a need for a more disciplined skill.
+But if my goal and intention is a deeper happiness and skill, I see that there is a need for a more focused intention and discipline.
+If I am not to be overcome by others’ cluttered mind states, I see that I need to bring Monica’s kind of presence to myself today in similar ways.
 The Buddha called it “yoniso manasikara,” “appropriate attention.”

-So, this morning, I first step away from the news in order to allow my nervous system a respite from turmoil.
+So, this morning, I step away from the news in order to allow my nervous system a respite from turmoil.
 There is a kind and patient internal listening.
-I remember that a walk in nature will help; I head off to a walk and a visit with my beloved trees.
+I remember that a walk in nature will help; I head off for a visit with my beloved trees.

-With renewed balance and stability, I find more energy to inquire.
-While I have no control over external dukkha, I note that I do have much choice over how to navigate my own attention and, therefore, in how I breathe and think and speak and act.
-Indulgence in agitated responses to the day’s news, I see, will not help me (or anyone) to find greater freedom from suffering.
+Coming home I find a renewed balance and stability, there is more energy to inquire.
+While I have no control over external dukkha, I note that I do have much choice over where to offer my own attention and, therefore, in how I breathe and think and speak and act.
+Repeated Indulgence in agitation, I see, will not help me (or anyone) to find greater freedom from suffering.
 There is a deeper compassion and patience for all overwhelm.
 There is a renewed listening for the music that only I can hear.
-What emerges is a new recognition of the simple bit of wise action that my own heart can offer to those who suffer.
+What emerges is a new recognition of a simple bit of additional wise action that my own heart and body can offer to those who suffer.
+Rumi reminds me:

 “Today, like every other day, we wake up empty